MCQ on Electric Current

 Option d – the potential difference, electric current

-Which one of the following is an ohmic conductor?
+Which among the following is an example of an ohmic conductor?

 (a) Germanium